epistulae/Interactive-Lab-Hub/Final Project/README.md

 Basic controls for habit tracking are on the frame, along with mode cycling and an on-off switch for the lights.
 The full suite of controls are available on the companion mobile app.
 Remember to log your activity every day!
 Once it's past midnight, you won't be able to give yourself credit.

 **Other functions:**
-- (TODO) Do not disturb times: Set times when Zenith's lights should automatically turn off or on.
+- Do not disturb times: Set times when Zenith's lights should automatically turn off or on.
-- Remote color and animation: Choose between a set of colors and animations.
+- Remote control: Remotely toggle habits, turn on and off lights, and choose between a set of colors and animations.
 - Data Persistence: Tracking data is saved daily, so you can pick up where you left off.

-Coming soon: Zenith will be able to connect to a Spotify account and visualize the current track.

 ## Demo

+Note: A newer, longer full demo unfortunately was corrupted and I'm unable to record a new full one since I'm already at home.

 ## Table of Contents
 - [Timeline](#timeline)